MicrosoftDocs/visualstudio-docs/docs/debugger/debug-xaml-in-blend.md

 ## Debugging in Visual Studio
  You can open [!INCLUDE[blend_subs](../debugger/includes/blend_subs_md.md)] projects in Visual Studio to more easily debug the code in your app.
 To open a [!INCLUDE[blend_subs](../debugger/includes/blend_subs_md.md)] project in Visual Studio, right-click the project in the **Projects** panel, and then click **Edit in Visual Studio**.
 After you have finished your debugging session in Visual Studio, press Ctrl+Shift+S to save all your changes, and then switch back to [!INCLUDE[blend_subs](../debugger/includes/blend_subs_md.md)].
 You will be prompted to reload the project.
 Click **Yes to All** to continue working in [!INCLUDE[blend_subs](../debugger/includes/blend_subs_md.md)].

- For more information about debugging your app, see [Debug Windows Store apps in Visual Studio](http://go.microsoft.com/fwlink/?LinkId=329944).
+ For more information about debugging your app, see [Debug UWP apps in Visual Studio](http://go.microsoft.com/fwlink/?LinkId=329944).

 ## Getting help
- If you need more help debugging your [!INCLUDE[blend_subs](../debugger/includes/blend_subs_md.md)] app, you can search the [Windows Store app community forums](http://go.microsoft.com/fwlink/?LinkId=280308) for posts related your issue or post a question.
+ If you need more help debugging your [!INCLUDE[blend_subs](../debugger/includes/blend_subs_md.md)] app, you can search the [UWP app community forums](http://go.microsoft.com/fwlink/?LinkId=280308) for posts related your issue or post a question.